Catastrophic overfitting can be induced with discriminative non-robust features: Abstract

 \section{Abstract}

-Despite clear computational advantages in building robust neural networks, adversarial training (AT) using single-step methods is unstable as it suffers from catastrophic overfitting (CO): Networks gain non-trivial robustness during the first stages of adversarial training, but suddenly reach a breaking point where they quickly lose all robustness in just a few iterations.
-Although some works have succeeded at preventing CO, the different mechanisms that lead to this remarkable failure mode are still poorly understood.
-In this work, however, we find that the interplay between the structure of the data and the dynamics of AT plays a fundamental role in CO.
-Specifically, through active interventions on typical datasets of natural images, we establish a causal link between the structure of the data and the onset of CO in single-step AT methods.
-This new perspective provides important insights into the mechanisms that lead to CO and paves the way towards a better understanding of the general dynamics of robust model construction.
+Adversarial training (AT) is the \emph{de facto} method for building robust neural networks, but it can be computationally expensive.
+To mitigate this, fast single-step attacks can be used, but this may lead to catastrophic overfitting (CO).
+This phenomenon appears when networks gain non-trivial robustness during the first stages of AT, but then reach a breaking point where they become vulnerable in just a few iterations.
+The mechanisms that lead to this failure mode are still poorly understood.
+In this work, we study the onset of CO in single-step AT methods through controlled modifications of typical datasets of natural images.
+In particular, we show that CO can be induced at much smaller $\epsilon$ values than it was observed before just by injecting images with seemingly innocuous features.
+These features aid non-robust classification but are not enough to achieve robustness on their own.
+Through extensive experiments we analyze this novel phenomenon and discover that the presence of these easy features induces a learning shortcut that leads to CO.
+Our findings provide new insights into the mechanisms of CO and improve our understanding of the dynamics of AT.\looseness=-1